 This request returns a response body with the JSON structure.
 Therefore to interpret these response values we need to convert it to a list object.

 # For converting the Json data to list object GA.list GA.list <- fromJSON(GA.Data, method='C')

 Now its easy to get the response parameters from this list object.
 So, the total number of the data rows will be obtained by the following command

 # For getting the total number of the data rows totalrow <- GA.list$totalResults

-- Storing GA data in Data frame
+Storing GA data in a Data frame

 # Splitting the ga_matrics to vectors metrics_vec <- unlist(strsplit(ga_matrics,split=',')) # Splitting the ga_dimensions to vectors dimension_vec <-unlist(strsplit(ga_dimensions,split=',')) # To splitting the columns name from string object(dimension_vec) ColnamesDimension <- gsub('ga:','',dimension_vec) # To splitting the columns name from string object(metrics_vec) ColnamesMetric <- gsub('ga:','',metrics_vec) # Combining dimension and metric column names to col_names col_names <- c(ColnamesDimension,ColnamesMetric) colnames(finalres) <- col_names # To convert the object GArows to dataframe type GA.DF <- as.data.frame(finalres)

 Finally the retrieved data is stored in GA.DF dataframe.
 You can chek it’s top data by the following command